-Ayurveda is a medical science of ancient India, which had found a very effective use of herbs to cure all kind of major and minor ailments, without side effects.
+Ayurveda is a medical science of ancient India, which had found a very effective use of herbs to cure all types of major and minor ailments, without any side effect.
 Though Ayurvedic doctors use rare and unique herbs in treating ailments, there are also some very popular herbs which can be used every day to maintain good health.
+You can consume most of these medicinal plants in the form of spices, condiments, and oils.
+So, make sure to use these herbs regularly, and you may never ever have to visit a doctor again.

 Though commonly used as a spice for flavoring dishes, turmeric has great healing powers and has been used in Ayurveda for mostly for purifying blood, treating skin ailments, as well as in treatment of heart, liver and lungs diseases.
 Turmeric is considered great anti-bacterial, which helps in healing of wounds.